exaexa/codecrypt/README.md

  - infopage: http://e-x-a.org/codecrypt/
  - *package downloads*: http://e-x-a.org/codecrypt/files/

+#### Documentation

+There is a complete, UNIXy manual page supplied with the package.
+You can view it online here: http://e-x-a.org/codecrypt/ccr.1.html

 ## Quick How-To

 Everything is meant to work mostly like GnuPG, but with some good simplicity